 But you will find many more interesting spots in Oradea: baroque and eclectic architecture, a hundred churches, synagogues, parks… Oradea is also a home to the important fortress – the current look dates back to the 16th century.

 The city and its attractions will definitely keep you busy for a day or two!
-You can learn all about what to see in Oradea at the very good website of the local tourism office – it helped me a lot too!

 I wish I had more than just a few hours in Oradea.
 The city is really full of attractions, beautiful architecture, the old time’s charm and this great vibe that makes you want to stay there longer.